-The trail immediately begins to climb, leaving the dense creekside forest and winding through grassy meadows and small patches of oak.
-The climb is fairly steep although not ridiculously so.
+The trail immediately begins to climb, quickly leaving the dense creekside forest behind.
+The way that the narrow, steep trail winds through attractive oak-dotted meadows makes the climb especially engaging.
 There are some views of the valley floor, although at this stage the view is mostly of the parking lots.
-Eventually the trees end completely and the narrow trail reaches the hilltop.
+Eventually the trees end completely and the trail reaches the hilltop.
 A short path to your left leads to a viewpoint on top of Flag Hill.

 Follow the dirt road to the right.
 The road descends the other side of the hill into High Valley.
 In spring the descent into the green valley with its barn and grazing cows is one of the scenic highlights of the hike; in summer the treeless valley seems a little barren.
-Reaching High Valley Road, continue straight onto Vista Grande Road, beginning another steep climb.
+Reaching High Valley Road, continue straight onto Vista Grande Road, beginning another punishing climb.
 The road rises and falls along the ridgetop, offering views mostly of High Valley but also of the hills to the north.

-At the first intersection, turn onto the somewhat faint singletrack trail to your right.
-The trail, cut into the side of a steep hill, and in places is somewhat overgrown and eroded.
-It passes through chaparral before descending into a narrow wooded ravine.
-Watch out for poison oak as the trail crosses the creek and descends by some narrow steps.
-The trail climbs out of the ravine and is mostly level the rest of the way to Cave Rocks Road.
+At the first intersection, turn onto the singletrack trail to your right.
+The trail is cut into the side of a steep hill, and in places is somewhat overgrown and eroded.
+It passes through chaparral, then descends into a narrow wooded ravine.
+The trail briefly follows a little crystal-clear creek that in spring cascades over some rocks.
+The trail then climbs out of the ravine and is mostly level the rest of the way to Cave Rocks Road.

-At Cave Rocks Road, a popular option is to turn right and take the Indian Joe Creek Trail.
+At Cave Rocks Road, a great option is to turn right and take the Indian Joe Creek Trail.
 This trail, which is one of the best in the park, descends through attractive oak woodland, eventually bottoming out in a very pleasant glen where a little brook flows through grassy meadows.
 The trail crosses the brook several times and in the spring it may not be possible to do this hike without getting your feet wet.
 The only drawback to this option is that it's kind of short (5.6 miles).

 The dirt road climbs to Cerro Este Road, the high point of the hike.
-From here it's mostly downhill for the rest of the day.
-Descend Cerro Este Road through open grasslands and turn left onto the McCorkle Trail.
+From here, Cerro Este Road descends steeply through open grasslands; turn left onto the McCorkle Trail.

-Turn right onto Cerro Este Road and, after a short climb, turn left onto the Canyon View Trail.
-Turn left onto the trail.
+Turn right onto Cerro Este Road and, after a short climb, turn left onto the Canyon View Trail, which climbs an escarpment above Little Yosemite.
 After crossing the McCorkle Trail, the Canyon View Trail descends steeply along a wooded ridgetop.
 There's a nice finish to the hike as the trail passes through pleasant steamside forest.